jameshfisher/jameshfisher.com/_posts/2017-08-26-static-linking.md

 ---
-title: "Static linking in C"
+title: "What is static linking in C?"
 ---

 An example of static linking.